Pancake Tortoise

 Floppy Physique

-This tastily titled tortoise actually begins its life looking like a typical dome-shaped hatchling.
-As it grows, however, its tan-coloured shell becomes flatter and flatter — until eventually, the whole tortoise resembles the breakfast item it was named after.
-It grows into quite the hefty pancake, with a final size averaging around 15 to 18 cm (6 - 7 inches) long and about 2.5 cm (1 inch) thick.
-Instead of the solid-tank build that other tortoises opt for, the shell of the pancake is riddled with holes and quite lightweight as a consequence, contributing to this flat testudine's key abilities; speed and flexibility, talents not often seen in tortoises.
+This tastily titled tortoise begins its life as a dome-shaped hatchling.
+As it grows, however, its shell becomes flatter and flatter — until eventually, the whole tortoise resembles the breakfast item it was named for.
+It grows into quite the hefty pancake, with an adult size between 15 and 18 centimetres (6–7 in) long and about 2.5 cm (1 in) thick.
+Instead of the solid-tank build that most tortoises opt for, the shell interior of the pancake is riddled with holes and, as a consequence, is quite lightweight, contributing to this flap-jack’s key abilities: speed and flexibility, talents not often seen in tortoises.

 Speedy Tortoise

-A pancake tortoise uses its (relatively) spectacular speed — it's still a tortoise — to flee from predators like mongooses and wild dogs.
-It clambers up rugged surfaces to wedge itself in between the rocks, flexing its shell about until it feels it's squeezed into a safe position.
+A pancake tortoise uses its spectacular speed, for a tortoise, to flee from predators like mongooses and wild dogs.
+It clambers up rugged surfaces to wedge itself between rocks, able to flex its shell about until it's squeezed into a safe position.
 Once in place, it takes a big breath, expanding its flexible shell to fill all the space between the rocks — claustrophobic this turtle is not.
-In fact, it will spend most of its time in its rocky nook, usually only emerging for a couple of hours around dawn and dusk to feast on some dry grasses or bask in the sun.
-But even then, it won't venture far from its stony shelter so that it can scurry back to safety if imperilled.
-With such a horizontal disposition, you'd think that it would be completely defeated when flipped upside down, but its flexibility allows it to briskly regain its upright footing.
+In fact, it spends most of its time in its rocky refuge, only emerging for a couple of hours around dawn and dusk to feast on some dry grasses or bask in the sun.
+Even then, it won't venture far, so that, if it faces any peril, it can scurry back to safety of its narrow nook.
+With such a horizontal disposition, it seems the pancake tortoise would be completely defeated if flipped upside down, but its flexibility allows it to briskly regain its upright footing.

 Outrunning Extinction

-Unfortunately, as speedy as it is, the pancake tortoise cannot outrun the greed of man.
-Habitat destruction, such as slash-and-burn agriculture, leaves these tortoises homeless while overgrazing by cattle leaves them starved.
-More maliciously, the pancakes' uniqueness has drawn them to the attention of the illegal pet trade.
-Hatchlings are most often stolen from the wild — a major issue for a tortoise that can only produce one egg at a time.
-As of 2018, it is considered Critically Endangered.
+Unfortunately, as speedy as it is, the pancake tortoise cannot outrun man’s greed.
+Slash-and-burn agriculture leaves these tortoises homeless while overgrazing by cattle leaves them starved.
+More maliciously, the pancake's uniqueness has attracted the attention of the illegal pet trade.
+Hatchlings are mostly stolen from the wild — a major issue for a tortoise that can only produce one egg at a time.
+As of 2018, this turtle is considered Critically Endangered.

 But such a charismatic critter has its defenders.
-Laws have been passed over the years to protect this tortoise from the pet trade, such as a 1981 law in Kenya that bans their illegal exportation, and their trade is managed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-Zoos around the world are engaging in breeding programs — carefully incubating eggs to maintain a proper balance of sexes.
-The pancake tortoise will not go sprinting towards extinction if such efforts continue and more people voice support for its protection.
+There are laws that protect these turtles from the pet trade, such as a 1981 law in Kenya that bans their illegal exportation, and their trade is managed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Zoos around the world are engaging in breeding programs — carefully incubating each precious egg to maintain a proper balance of sexes.
+With more of these kinds of efforts, and more support, the pancake tortoise may yet outsprint extinction.

 -